raji1201/Movie-Recommendation-System/README.md

 		  allow-origin: /http?:\/\/localhost(:[0-9]+)?/
 6. Run node load_movies.js from the Movie-Recommendation-System folder
 7. Goto the bin folder in elasticsearch and double click the elasticsearch.bat file
-8. On your browser open localhost:3000
+8. On your browser, open localhost:3000

 ## Code scaffolding